Mathir14/MedIntelv2/README.md

 ## Contact

-For questions or collaboration: [Your Email]
+For questions or collaboration: mathirvishnum2006@gmail.com

 ## Acknowledgments